HardikOrg/ademo/README.md

 For example, it could take up to 16 seconds to fetch all pages from https://slushe.com/featured to https://slushe.com/featured/page11.html.
 Up to 2 seconds per page on a bad day.
 I pray slow connection is an Html parser library issue (Jsoup)

-This app consists ists of two:
+This app consists of two:
 * shushe image viewer/browser-esque
 * video player-esque